Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: Introduction

 In total, we curate a dataset named \textbf{MultiSPA} consisting of more than 27 million samples, which we use to train our \textbf{Multi-SpatialMLLM}, as illustrated in \cref{fig:teaser}.
 To the best of our knowledge, MultiSPA is the first large-scale dataset dedicated to multi-frame spatial understanding.
 Alongside the dataset, we introduce a novel \textbf{MultiSPA benchmark} to evaluate multi-frame spatial reasoning in MLLMs, covering diverse tasks and output formats under a unified metric.

-Extensive experiments show that Multi-SpatialMLLM significantly outperforms both base models and proprietary systems, exhibiting scalable and generalizable multi-frame spatial understanding.
-We further observe that multi-task training on MultiSPA offers notable advantages, and identify preliminary signs of emergent behavior in more challenging spatial tasks.
-Lastly, we demonstrate our model’s potential as a multi-frame reward annotator for robotics.
+Extensive experiments show that Multi-SpatialMLLM substantially outperforms base models and proprietary systems, and even matches specialized 3D perception models.
+We show that its multi-frame spatial understanding generalizes to held-out benchmarks and scales with data volume, task diversity, and trainable parameters, without degrading the base models’ general abilities.
+To further provide insights into spatial training, we find that multi-task training on MultiSPA provides notable benefits and, for the first time, reveals preliminary signs of emergent behavior on spatial tasks.
+Finally, we demonstrate our model’s potential as a multi-frame reward annotator for robot learning.